8 common reasons police officers use to not investigate online harassment

 This is the excuse that police officers give when they do not fully understand your problem.

 There are many examples of serious cases of harassment that ended up in court and with prison sentences to the harasser, where the police initially claimed that no law was broke by the harasser.
-The said this because the simply did not understand the facts and how the law applies to the facts.
+They said this because they simply did not understand the facts and how the law applies to the facts.
 There are other cases where police officers simply did not understand the law of harassment.
+You can read about online harassment definition here.

 You can stop the harassment yourself by not going online